ktoso/rx-wiki/How-To-Use-RxJava.md

 Hello George!
 ```

+# How to Design Using RxJava

+To use RxJava you create Observables (which emit data items), transform those Observables in various ways to get the precise data items that interest you (by using Observable operators), and then observe and react to these sequences of interesting items (by implementing Observers or Subscribers and then subscribing them to the resulting transformed Observables).

-# Creating Observables
+## Creating Observables

-To create an Observable, you can either implement an Observable that (synchronously or asynchronously) executes and emits data by invoking a Subscriber’s `onNext()` method, or you can convert an existing data structure into an Observable by using some Observable methods that are designed for this purpose.
+To create an Observable, you can either implement the Observable's behavior manually by passing a function to [`create( )`](Creating-Observables#create) that exhibits Observable behavior, or you can convert an existing data structure into an Observable by using [some of the Observable operators that are designed for this purpose](Creating-Observables).

-## Creating Observables from Existing Data Structures
+### Creating an Observable from an Existing Data Structures

-You use the Observable `from()` and `just()` methods to convert objects, lists, or arrays of objects into Observables:
+You use the Observable [`just( )`](Creating-Observables#just) and [`from( )`](Creating-Observables#from) methods to convert objects, lists, or arrays of objects into Observables that emit those objects:

 ```groovy
 Observable<String> o = Observable.from("a", "b", "c");